 The DOCR Maestro Care Research Analyst team is responsible for the creation and maintenance of Maestro Care tools utilized for research.
 An all-inclusive approach is taken to provide comprehensive Maestro Care support to the research community.
 Initial study build such as research medications, Smart Sets, and Research Beacon Treatment Plans are among the services provided.
 Our team works closely with research end users to troubleshoot system issues and optimize research workflows within Maestro Care.

 A variety of recruitment enhancing tools are also available through DOCR’s Maestro Care Research Analyst team.
-These recruitment tools include silent alerts, custom schedule or patient list columns, and Reporting Workbench Reports.
+These recruitment tools include silent alerts, custom schedule or patient list columns, Reporting Workbench Reports, and MyChart Recruitment.
 Maestro Care recruitment consults can be scheduled to review recruitment goals and develop a customized plan to optimize recruitment via the electronic health record.

-If you are interested in receiving an estimate for a customized Maestro Care recruitment plan, please email firstname.lastname@example.org.
+If you are interested in receiving an estimate for a customized Maestro Care recruitment plan, please fill out this REDCap form.
 You can also view our Maestro Care for Research flyer to explain more about our available services.

 Medical and Graduate Assistance for Clinical Research Studies